FoLLgoTT/Warping/README.md

 ## Example images
 The shader supports the following distortions.
 All type of distorions can be combined.
+Please see the comments behind the variables inside the shader.

 **Symmetrical curvature in both dimensions:**
 ![Alt text](example_hor_sym.png)